Brotherhood Way Preschool

 Ages 2 – 5

-Led by Director Edna Vaknin, Brotherhood Way Preschool is located at 655 Brotherhood Way in the Lake Merced neighborhood on a woodland campus shared with the Brandeis School.
-The newly remodeled school features bright, spacious classrooms, an outdoor play area, a garden space and an art studio.
+Brotherhood Way Preschool, led by Director Edna Vaknin, is located on a woodland campus shared with the Brandeis School.
+Our play-based preschool and transitional kindergarten (TK) programs, with Jewish values and lens, features bright, spacious classrooms, 4,300 square feet of dedicated outdoor play areas, a garden space and an art studio.

 Our preschools are built upon shared goals, values and knowledge that deliver the highest quality experience possible.
 We’re committed to creating an inclusive community that’s infused with meaningful Jewish values.
 We celebrate holidays with our children and families throughout the year as well as a weekly Shabbat.
 Our program is built on the fundamental premise that children learn and understand their world through play.
 Inspired by the Reggio Emilia philosophy, we provide a variety of opportunities for learning, exploration, creativity and self-expression.